embeddedinn/embeddedinn.github.io/_posts/2022-02-24-Adding-Custom-Packages-to-Buildroot.md

 Now, let us create a package definition for this package in the buildroot source tree.
 In this case, we are assuming that the package is located in the `/packages/` directory and is locally available.
 Buildroot also lets you pull package contents from `git`, `svn`, `wget`, `tar.gz` etc.

-Within the Buildroot source tree, you can create an `embeddedinn` directory under the `package` directory and create two files: `hello.mk` and `Config.in` within the `hello` directory.
+Within the Buildroot source tree, you can create an `embeddedinn` directory under the `package` directory and create two files: `embeddedinn.mk` and `Config.in` within the `embeddedinn` directory.

 #### `package/embeddedinn/Config.in`